 “Same here.
 This tape is strange, isn’t it.”

 “Yeah.
-Sort of like one of those Ace bandages but it sticks to itself so it won’t come loose.”
+Sort of like one of those Ace bandages but it sticks to itself so it probably won’t come loose.”

 Aunt Nora came out, and the four of us were finished.
 Mom asked if there was anything else and the receptionist said there wasn’t.
 So Aunt Nora drove us to my house and she and Mom got together for coffee and a chat.
 I took Todd upstairs to my room to escape the terminal boredom that we’d have suffered if we’d stuck around.